umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md

 Below is a list of some of the more common reasons:

 * NuCache needs to rebuild (cold restart).
-* Examine indexes needs to rebuild - for large sites, this can take some time.
+* Examine indexes need to rebuild - for large sites, this can take some time.
 * The custom code on the website is not optimized and does not live up to .NET standards.

 ## Legacy Umbraco

-In earlier versions of Umbraco the difference between hot and cold restarts were more distinct as more components where involved with this process.
+In earlier versions of Umbraco, the difference between hot and cold restarts was more distinct as more components were involved with this process.

 [Learn more about the different restart processes in the legacy documentation](https://our.umbraco.com/documentation/Reference/Events/Hot-vs-Cold-restarts).